saferpay/sndbx/texts/inquire.md

 # Transaction Inquire

-The <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire-Interface</a> allows you to acquire transaction-data, after all other means have been expired, or because of some technical issues, using the Saferpay TransactionId, or OrderId.
+The <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">inquire interface</a> allows you to acquire transaction data using the Saferpay TransactionId, or OrderId.

-However the Inquiry Interface has some restrictions, that have to be considered, when using this feature:
+However, the inquiry interface has some restrictions, that have to be considered when using this feature:

 ## <a name="inquire-rules"></a> Rules and limitations
-1. **Use the standard means first:** the Inquire-Interface is not meant to replace other API-functions, like for example the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Assert">Payment Page Assert</a>, or <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize">Transaction Authorize</a>.
-When implementing the <a href="Integration_PP.html">Payment Page</a>, or <a href="Integration_trx.html">Transaction Interface</a> flows, you should always use the standard means first and the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire-Interface</a>, if those cannot be executed anymore, e.g. due to the token being expired!
+1. **Use the standard means first:** the inquire interface is not meant to replace other API functions, like for example <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Assert">Payment Page Assert</a>, or <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize">Transaction Authorize</a>.
+When implementing the <a href="Integration_PP.html">Payment Page</a>, or <a href="Integration_trx.html">Transaction Interface</a> flows, you should always use the standard means first, and the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">inquire interface</a> only if those cannot be executed anymore, e.g. due to the token being expired.
-2. **No polling:** In general, but in this case specifically, do not use polling to continuously ask for the transaction-data, especially when considering #1.
+2. **No polling:** In general, but in this case specifically, do not use polling to continuously ask for transaction data.
-3. **Only successful transactions:** As of now, the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire-Interface</a> only works with successful transactions.
+3. **Only successful transactions:** As of now, the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">inquire interface</a> only works with successful transactions.
 4. **SpecVersion 1.11:** You must use SpecVersion 1.11 and up.
-5. **Update delay:** The result of a *Transaction/Inquire* request does not display the current status in real time because the requested data are updated with a few minutes delay.
+5. **Update delay:** The result of a *Transaction/Inquire* request does not display the current status in real time because the requested data is updated with a few minutes delay.

 <div class="danger" style="min-height: 75px;">
   <span class="glyphicon glyphicon-remove-sign" style="color: rgb(224, 122, 105);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>VERY IMPORTANT:</strong> Saferpay reserves the right to restrict, or outright deny access to the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire-Interface</a>, due to excessive use of the interface, or violation of these rules!</p>
+  <p>Saferpay reserves the right to restrict or deny access to the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">inquire interface</a>, due to excessive use of the interface, or violation of these rules.</p>
 </div>

 ## <a name="inquire-examples"></a> Examples